tcshields/fixed-width-annotation/README.md

 ```

 ### Example of reading a file
-A file with the above content is read using the Reader.
+A file with the above content is read using the `Reader`.
 ```php
 <?php
 $reader = new FixedWidth\Reader();